wp-plugins/pinterest-rss-widget/readme.txt

 Starting with plugin version 1.3, you can also add a list of thumbnails of your Pins to a post or a page in the editor using the shortcode [prw username="Your Pinterest Username"].
 (See FAQs for instructions).

+Version 1.4 adds the capability of showing pins from a specific board in the widget or shortcode, rather than just all of the latest pins from a specific user.
+(See FAQs for instructions).

 Note: This plugin is heavily based on the Image Feed Widget plugin created by Yorik van Havre (http://wordpress.org/extend/plugins/image-feed-widget/).
 It also utilizes the timthumb PHP script for image resizing (http://code.google.com/p/timthumb/)

 == Installation ==